Tolulope-Akinmoju/Tolulope-Akinmoju.Github.io/index.md

 #### [A mining analysis in Python](https://www.linkedin.com/pulse/quality-indicator-flotation-plant-mining-analysis-python-akinmoju-/)
 [<img src="images/Black White Modern Minimal December 6 National Miners Day Instagram Post (6).png?raw=true"/>](https://www.linkedin.com/pulse/quality-indicator-flotation-plant-mining-analysis-python-akinmoju-/)

+This analysis was to provide predictions on the amount of impurities (in this case % silica concentrate) in the end of the mining process.
+These predictions will empower engineers with early information needed to act in advance to reduce impurities if need be.

 ---